-Thomas enrolled at Georgia Southwestern College (GSC) a 2-year college in Americus, GA in 1957.
+Thomas enrolled at Georgia Southwestern College (GSC) a two-year college in Americus, GA in 1957.
 He earned an Associate of Arts degree in 1959 with the highest-grade average among male students.
 During the two years at GSC, he worked from September 1957 until June 1958 for a funeral home that also provided ambulance services.
 Among his experiences were seating attendees at memorial services, driving a hearse, driving a family car, witnessing the closing of graves as required by law, and occasionally assisting the mortician.
 His most exciting ambulance run was a full emergency run from Americus, GA to Emory University Hospital in Atlanta, GA, a distance of 125 miles.
 Thomas' role was limited to helping to load and unload the patient; a cardiologist and a nurse attended the patient during the run.

-From June 1958-May 1959, Thomas was radio announcer for a station that operated from official sunrise to sunset.
-He worked from midmorning Saturday to sunset and all-day Sunday.
+From June 1958 - May 1959, Thomas was radio announcer for a station that operated from official sunrise to sunset.
+He worked from mid-morning Saturday to sunset and all-day Sunday.
 After noon on Saturdays, he was alone unless an engineer was needed.
 Thomas read the news, weather, etc. from Associated Press, read commercials or played tape-recorded commercials, and played records.
 On Sundays, one of the local African-American funeral homes sponsored live music from a studio, which Thomas could observe from his broadcasting booth.
 The music was mostly a capella singing with infrequent piano or guitar accompaniment.
 These were amateur musicians chosen by the funeral home, rarely the same from one week to the next.
 Thomas expressed regret that he lacked the foresight to record and preserve that truly authentic, African-American gospel music.

 In the summer of 1959, Thomas enrolled at the University of Georgia (UGA).
 UGA is the oldest chartered state university in the USA (1785); however, the University of North Carolina enrolled students first.
-UGA was on the quarter system when Thomas arrived, and Thomas completed all requirements for the B. S. degree in Psychology Winter Quarter, 1961, which coincidentally was the quarter when UGA's first two African-American students, Hamilton Holmes and Charlayne Hunter, were enrolled under a federal court order.
-They had transferred as Juniors and both graduated in May 1963.
+UGA was on the quarter system when Thomas arrived, and Thomas completed all requirements for the B. S. degree in Psychology Winter Quarter, 1961, which coincidentally was the quarter when UGA's first two African - American students, Hamilton Holmes and Charlayne Hunter, were enrolled under a federal court order.
+They had transferred as Juniors and both graduated in May, 1963 integration.
+Later, Hunter-Gault (1992) described her experiences.
+First Hunter-Gault and later Hamilton Holmes reconciled with UGA.
+In 2001, UGA renamed an historic campus building, the Holmes - Hunter-Gault Building.

 Holmes was Emory University's first African-American medical student.
 He became an orthopedic surgeon in Atlanta and Associate Dean of the Emory University Medical School.
 Hunter's degree was in Journalism.
 Her employment began with The New Yorker and later as CNN's correspondent in South Africa.
-Calvin Trillin (1964) chronicled some turbulent events associated with UGA's integration.
-Later, Hunter-Gault (1992) described her experiences.
-First Hunter-Gault and later Hamilton Holmes reconciled with UGA.
-In 2001, UGA renamed an historic campus building, the Holmes-Hunter-Gault Building.
+Calvin Trillin (1964) chronicled some turbulent events associated with UGA's